 - optional extra but really good – vanilla extract (not essence, please)

-- Sieve the flour and baking powder together in a large mixing bowl.
-Crack the eggs into a medium jug or bowl and add the sugar, oil and vanilla extract if using.
+- Mix together the wet ingredients except the milk.
+Crack the eggs into a separate medium jug or bowl and add the sugar, oil and vanilla extract if using.
 Whisk together until well combined and the sugar has dissolved.

-- As this stage, I pour the pancake batter into a plastic jug for easy pouring.
+Top tip!
+At this stage, I pour the pancake batter into a plastic jug for easy pouring.
 You can also use a ladle or an American 1/4 cup measurement.

-- Pour spoonfuls of the mixture into the hot pan and wait until you see lots of bubbles on the surface, then quickly flip the pancake over and continue to cook for about 2-3 minutes.
+7. Pour spoonfuls of the mixture into the hot pan and wait until you see lots of bubbles on the surface, then quickly flip the pancake over and continue to cook for about 2-3 minutes.
+You’ll know when the pancake is perfectly cooked – it will be golden all over and lift straight off the pan easily.

 how to keep pancakes warm while cooking them

 - The heat of the pan is KEY to making successful pancakes.
 Don’t have the heat too high – you need a nice medium heat.
-It’s better to heat the pan gradually than turn it on high from the start – if you do this, you’ll find it hard to control the temperature and the pancakes will burn on the outside before they get a change to cook right through to the middle.
+It’s better to heat the pan gradually than turn it on high from the start – if you do this, you’ll find it hard to control the temperature and the pancakes will burn on the outside before they get a chance to cook right through to the middle.

-what to serve with american pancakes
+what to serve with fluffy american pancakes

-Of course the classic American way is to serve pancakes piled high with streaky bacon and lashings of maple syrup.
+Of course, the classic American way is to serve pancakes piled high with streaky bacon and lashings of maple syrup.
 I love a stack of pancakes with lots of fresh berries and drizzled with maple or golden syrup.

 I also love serving pancakes with sliced bananas and toffee sauce – banoffee pancakes, yes please!

 They are also delicious with this blueberry syrup recipe from I am Baker.
+This peach and blackberry compote would also be very good.

 My kids enjoy pancakes with Nutella – funnily enough they are also crazy for these Nutella stuffed pancakes – or simply spread with butter and strawberry jam.